 Typical Stay

-Short diagnostic visits to long-term programs
+Short diagnostic visits to long-term programmes

 Diagnostic Depth